ARCtechmo/trade_accounting_logs/README.md

-This will be the README.md file
+This application is in alpha testing.